Georgette-Lumbe/traineesportal/README.md

     * The developer visited this [post](https://github.com/PyCQA/pylint-django/issues/155)
     * To this problem, the developer write an `underscore` before request.

+8. Except

+    * The developer met a problem with the try and except, the error was: **do not use bare except**
+    * To resolve this problem, the developer visit [Real Python](https://realpython.com/python-keyerror/), and just add `KeyError() after except.
 ---

 [Go to top](#introduction)